Zhou Qifeng

-Zhou Qifeng (周其凤; born October 1947) is a Chinese chemist and academician of the Chinese Academy of Sciences.
-He served as president of Peking University from 2008 to 2013.
-In 1995, he became executive vice-dean of the graduate school of Peking University and later as vice-provost of Peking University until 2001.
+Zhou Qifeng (周其凤; born October 1947) is a Chinese chemist and academician who formerly served as 10th President of Peking University from 2008 to 2013.
+He currently serves as Professor of Polymer Science and Engineering in the College of Chemistry and Molecular Engineering at Peking University.
+He is also a member of the Chinese Academy of Sciences.

+At Peking, in 1995, he became executive vice-dean of the graduate school of Peking University and later as vice-provost of Peking University until 2001.

-He formerly served as president of the International Union of Pure and Applied Chemistry (IUPAC) and member of Chinese Academy of Sciences.
+He was president of the International Union of Pure and Applied Chemistry (IUPAC) between 2018–2019 and member of Chinese Academy of Sciences.
 He is also a deputy of National People's Congress of the People’s Republic of China.

 Early life and education

 Zhou Qifeng was an undergraduate student in Peking University from 1965 to 1970, and became a faculty member immediately after his graduation in 1970.
 He studied at University of Massachusetts Amherst and was awarded Master of Science in 1981 and Doctor of Philosophy in 1983.
+In 2010, he received an honorary Doctor of Science from the University of Massachusetts Amherst.

 He was elected an academician of the Chinese Academy of Sciences in 1999.